Bayesian polarization calibration and imaging in very long baseline interferometry: Method

 where $p \coloneqq \sqrt{q^{2}+u^{2}+v^{2}}$. \\

 The total flux I is strictly positive in \autoref{eq:pol_imaging_prior} and $\mathbf{I}$ is Hermitian since the matrix exponential and the Hermitian conjugate commute.
 Furthermore, $\mathbf{I}$ is positive definite because the eigenvalues of a Hermitian matrix are real and the eigenvalues of the matrix exponential are the exponential of the eigenvalues.
-The determinant of $\mathbf{I}$ is the product of the eigenvalues, which is positive:
+The determinant of $\mathbf{I}$ is the product of the eigenvalues, which is positive

-Thus, it proves that this parametrization satisfies all three conditions of $\mathbf{I}$.
+Thus, it proves that this parameterization satisfies all three conditions of $\mathbf{I}$.

-To complete the generative model for $\mathbf{I}$, we need to define the models generating the 2-dimensional (2D) fields $s, q, u$, and $v$.
-We model each of those fields using a Gaussian process $(\mathcal{GP})$ with a non-parametric correlation kernel, captured through generative models that convert standard-normal distributed latent parameters $\xi_s,\, \xi_q,\, \xi_u,\, \xi_v$ into the Gaussian process values $s(\xi_s),\, q(\xi_q),\, u(\xi_u),\, v(\xi_v)$ (following methods in \citet{Arras_21}).
+To complete the generative model for $\mathbf{I}$, we need to define the models that generate the 2D fields $s, q, u$, and $v$.
+We model each of those fields using a Gaussian process $(\mathcal{GP})$ with a nonparametric correlation kernel in \autoref{eq:Gaussian_process}, captured through generative models that convert standard-normal distributed latent parameters $\xi_s,\, \xi_q,\, \xi_u,\, \xi_v$ into the Gaussian process values $s(\xi_s),\, q(\xi_q),\, u(\xi_u),\, v(\xi_v)$ (following the methods in \citet{Arras_21}).
 In our polarization imaging prior model, the spatial correlation between pixels and the correlation between Stokes images are taken into account since the correlation kernels of $s, q, u$, and $v$ are inferred from the data.

-The exact mathematical definition of the generative Gaussian process model can be found in \citet[Sec.~3.4]{Arras_21}.
+We note that our polarization imaging model is not well suited for data showing larger amplitudes in RL, LR visibilities than RR, LL visibilities.
+However, those cases are limited, and our model enforces the polarization constraint only in the image domain, not in the visibility domain.

 \paragraph{Generative model for gain prior $g$}